 Note: Due to an NDA, the case study provided below will only speak to my process and not the actual content of work done.
 All images used are publicly available online.

 Formulating the research question

 To scope the research plan and to align the stakeholders, I first held 1:1 meetings with the involved team leads (science, integration, hardware, software) to better understand the questions and concerns that each group was interested in addressing, and to identify the core business need as a North Star for our study.
 I compiled all previous studies done on the instrument as well as all relevant internal documentation, such as the company's competitive analysis and system trace matrix with marketing requirements.
 As a new employee and sole designer at the start-up, I wanted to ensure that my research plan was well aligned with their existing way of working in agile, and I wanted my team to feel confident in the research plan given their role would eventually be to implement changes from our findings.
-I read a variety of books on agile UX research and compiled sources of information for the team, such as "Lean UX: Applying Lean Principles to Improve User Experience" and best practices in agile and usability from the Nielson Norman group.
 Finally, I conducted secondary research alongside my synthesis of the core concerns from the team leads.